leefong123/SharePriceChecking/README.md

 ###
-#### v0.1 23402025 A simple program to scrape DBS share price from Yahoo Finance, check if the price falls below a target value, and if it does, send an email alert to the user.
+#### A simple program to scrape DBS share price from Yahoo Finance, check if the price falls below a target value, and if it does, send an email alert to the user.
-#### v0.2 01052025 Integrated with AWS lambda to send SNS email
+#### Integrated with AWS lambda to send SNS emaili.
+#### To avoid lambda client returning error, manually creating lambda function and SNS topic is required.
+##### 1. Create a lambda function named SendSNSEmail, and copy the code in lambda_function.py over to it.
+##### 2. Create a SNS topic and save the topic arn as environment variable at lambda function.
+##### Happy trying...

 ##### Create an SNS topic for email notifications